 - To support social investors in developing, designing and delivering new financial products to support charities and social enterprises in the recovery to rebuild their businesses and the impact they deliver in communities around the country.
 We plan to commit around £20m for this purpose.

-The expression of interest (EOI) process for social investment fund managers to apply for the first of these two stages is now open.
+The expression of interest (EOI) process for social investment fund managers to apply for the first of these two stages is now closed.

 We will open an EOI process for the second stage on recovery finance later in the summer.
 Our current schedule is to open that EOI in September 2020 and for it to stay open to the end of the year but precise timings are subject to change.
 If you are interested in applying to Access for this you do not need to register your interest now.
 The Connect Fund, managed by Barrow Cadbury Trust, has opened a call for solutions.
 This invites investors, funders and infrastructure organisations to join Access and others in shaping our approach to this second stage as well as providing an opportunity for investors who may be looking to apply to the second EOI to provide us with an outline of their initial ideas.